Tips: Customizing Mod Lists

 Apply Your Customizations

-Once you've written customization rules into your momw-customizations.toml file, you can now apply them by running the Configurator as normal:
+Once you've written customization rules into your momw-customizations.toml file, you can now apply them by running the momw-configurator as you did when you installed the mod list:

 2024/11/16 18:55:51 Welcome to MOMW Configurator v1.8